soedinglab/MAGmax/README.md

 4. FASTQ and MAPID filenames must contain the sample ID (e.g., SRR25448374.fastq, SRR25448374_mapids).
 This is the default unless filenames are renamed manually.

 ## Notes
+1. User can provide a custom quality score file with bin ID, completeness and contamination columns in same format as CheckM2 tsv output.

-1. If input bins are not separated by sample IDs (e.g., when using MetaBAT2 or COMEBin on concatenated contigs), use the `--split` option to let MAGmax automatically separate bins by sample ID.
+2. If input bins are not separated by sample IDs (e.g., when using MetaBAT2 or COMEBin on concatenated contigs), use the `--split` option to let MAGmax automatically separate bins by sample ID.

-2. We recommend Spades for reassembly which produces bins with higher purity than bins assembled using Megahit.
+3. We recommend Spades for reassembly which produces bins with higher purity than bins assembled using Megahit.

 ## Citation
 Arangasamy Yazhini, Johannes Söding, Enhancing genome recovery across metagenomic samples using MAGmax, Bioinformatics (2025), https://doi.org/10.1093/bioinformatics/btaf538.